-HIV is a lifelong condition, and regularly checking in with a healthcare team can ensure that a person’s treatment is in line with their age and any other health issues.
+HIV is a lifelong condition, and regularly checking in with a healthcare team can ensure that a person’s treatment aligns with their age and any other health issues.
 The team will review and adjust the treatment plan accordingly.

 Supporting mental health

 HIV and AIDS are highly stigmatized and shrouded in misconceptions.
-As a result, a person may be persecuted, isolated, or excluded.
+As a result, a person may feel persecuted, isolated, or excluded.

-HIV transmits through some body fluids, such as semen, vaginal secretions, and blood.
-In the U.S., the most common means of transmission are sharing needles and having sex without barrier protection or a type of preemptive medication called PrEP.
+HIV transmits through some bodily fluids, such as semen, vaginal secretions, and blood.
+The most common means of transmission in the U.S. are sharing needles and having sex without using barrier protection or taking PrEP.

 If levels of HIV in the body are so low that a test cannot identify them, a person has an undetectable viral load.
 In this case, the virus cannot pass from them to someone else.
 Taking antiretrovirals can help a person achieve this.

-If someone with HIV does not receive treatment, possibly because they are unaware of the infection, HIV can progress to a late stage called AIDS.
+If someone with HIV does not receive treatment, possibly because they are unaware they have HIV, the disease can progress to stage 3 HIV, or AIDS.

 A person with AIDS is prone to a range of infections and other health issues that can be severe.